baskaranz/ml-service-orchestrator/CONTRIBUTING.md

 - You may see warnings about Pydantic V1 `@validator` usage and FastAPI's `@app.on_event` deprecation.
 These do not affect functionality but should be addressed in future updates:
   - Migrate to Pydantic V2 `@field_validator`.
   - Use FastAPI lifespan event handlers instead of `@app.on_event`.

+### Docker Compose Cleanup

+- Sample and test `docker-compose` files have been removed to clean up the project.
+The main `docker-compose.yml` file remains for primary application configuration.